bids-standard/bids-specification/src/05-derivatives/01-introduction.md

 ## Coordinate systems

-The spatial reference (_space_ in the following) to which a particular derivative is aligned SHOULD be denoted using a filename keyword `space` whenever such keyword is present in the filename template of a given derivative type.
+The spatial reference (_space_ in the following) to which a particular derivative is aligned SHOULD be denoted using the entity `space` whenever the entity is present in the filename template of a given derivative type.
-The allowed values for this keyword depend are identifiers given in section [Image-Based Coordinate Systems][coordsys].
+The allowed values for this entity depend are identifiers given in section [Image-Based Coordinate Systems][coordsys].

 | File format                  | Description             |